EmHain8/QGIS-Cartography-ICCB/README.md

-# Q2- QGIS Carto Koala
+# QGIS Cartography - Koala Case Study
 QGIS session for the ICCB Tutorial: **Open Source Geospatial Tools for Conservation under Climate Change - a Koala Case Study**

 Producing a cartographic product is important to effectively display the results of your investigation.
 It’s incredible that ALL of that work can be simply represented, but then, that shows a element of success in your work.